davidbegin/chat_thief/docs/Stealing.md

 - Stealing Costs 1 Mana Per Steal Attempt
 - It's random but weighed toward less Wealthy Users.

+We calculate the difference in User wealth, and the higher disparity the higher chance of getting caught

 ---

 Thieves Can't Vote